Meningococcal W meningitis and septicaemia: a new, virulent strain

 - All 14-18 year olds are to be offered MenACWY vaccine by late summer 2017 to prevent further increases in disease amongst the wider population

-- From September 2015 MenACWY vaccine is replacing the MenC booster for 14 year olds.
+- From September 2015 MenACWY vaccine is replaced the MenC booster for 14 year olds.

 - Babies will not be immunised with ACWY, but the MenB vaccine, Bexsero, would provide protection against this ST-11 strain